ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 }
 ```

+At this point we need to review the properties of a `OptionalMemberExpression` node: `object`, `property`, `computed` and  `optional`.
-See [optional-property.md](/doc/nicolo-howto-talk/optional-property.md) for a Explanation of the `optional` Property in an `OptionalMemberExpression` node in a Babel AST.
+See section [optional-property.md](/doc/nicolo-howto-talk/optional-property.md) for a Explanation of the `optional` Property in an `OptionalMemberExpression` node in a Babel AST.

 ## References